 Now, with the three reports in your hand (listed below), you have pretty much all the data you need.

 - Gap analysis findings

 - Lightning readiness migration assistant report

 - Salesforce Optimizer report

-A big aspect of success of any change program lies on inclusion of right team members.
-Lightning experience migration too needs appropriate user engagement.
-So, it is highly advisable to form right team for the job.
+A big aspect of the success of any change program lies in the inclusion of the right team members.
+Lightning experience migration to needs appropriate user engagement.
+So, it is highly advisable to form the right team for the job.